rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-odes.md

 # Inculcation: ODEs

-AKA "Non-linear dynamics", "smooth dynamical systems", "systems" even as in most of the content in "systems biology".
+AKA "non-linear dynamics", "smooth dynamical systems", "systems" even (as in most of the content in "systems biology").

 ## interpret an ODE as a vector field